26 mins read

 Cost Negotiation and Procurement Support

 A construction project estimator often supports the procurement team by negotiating prices with suppliers and subcontractors.
-To further manage total project costs, their knowledge of market trends and pricing structures is crucial for achieving competitive prices for supplies and services.
+Their knowledge of market trends and pricing structures is crucial for controlling overall expenditure by obtaining competitive prices for supplies and services.

 Key Construction Estimator Skills